WilliamOpenshaw/PrismoRarity/README.md

 v0.1 Simple Arena Demo

- Release simple 3d melee combat playable concept of an arena Players ability score stats are assigned from Rarity summoner ability score stats Add 1 ranged weapon and its effect on enemies
+ Release simple 3d melee combat playable concept of an arena

+ Players ability score stats are assigned from Rarity summoner ability score stats

+ Add 1 ranged weapon and its effect on enemies

- Add 1 projectile magic spell and its effect on enemies Implement combat-related Rarity Summoners' skills and their implications in-game Implement combat-related Rarity Summoners' feats and their implications in-game v0.2 World Design I and Monster Populations
+ Add 1 projectile magic spell and its effect on enemies

+ Implement combat-related Rarity Summoners' skills and their implications in-game

+ Implement combat-related Rarity Summoners' feats and their implications in-game

+v0.2 World Design I and Monster Populations

- Scale Monster Difficulty to player recommended Challenge Level Create the beginning of an open world space inhabited by Monsters Dynamic Monster Populations and conflicts
+ Scale Monster Difficulty to player recommended Challenge Level

+ Create the beginning of an open world space inhabited by Monsters

+ Dynamic Monster Populations and conflicts

  3 More Melee Weapons

  3 More Ranged Weapons

  3 More Spells

  Save System

 v0.3 Non-Combat I

- 1. High Charisma can make someone help/follow you temporarily,
+ 1. High Charisma can make someone help/follow you temporarily

  2. Sleight of Hand contributes to success of pickpocketing

  3. Stealth will increase chances of not being spotted

- 4. What you are able to notice depends on your Perception v0.4 Monster Experience
+ 4. What you are able to notice depends on your Perception

+v0.4 Monster Experience

- Monsters gain little amounts of random experience each day the longer they are alive Monsters gain experience from killing others Experience randomly increases the Health, AC, Perception, Stealth, and Damage of Monsters Simple Implementation of Increased difficulty in Monster attack and evade patterns based on experience. v0.5 Human Town
+ Monsters gain little amounts of random experience each day the longer they are alive

+ Monsters gain experience from killing others

+ Experience randomly increases the Health, AC, Perception, Stealth, and Damage of Monsters

+ Simple Implementation of Increased difficulty in Monster attack and evade patterns based on experience

+v0.5 Human Town

 v0.6 BBEG